marcdotson/data-5600/notes/notes.md

 discussing with a neighbor, raising hands, speed dialogue, and whiteboarding concepts.

+TODO:

 - Slow down and illustrate – especially with case, code, questions, and activities
+- Have exercises map to the project and the project rubric map to the modeling workflow
 - Use minimal rubric for grades (e.g., “Excellent,” “Good,” “Needs Improvement”)
-- Have the exercises map to the project and project rubric map to the modeling workflow
 - Learn names so you can call on students to share

-TODO:

-- Add iceberg illustration of projects: presentations up top and report underneath
-- Include use the workflow explicitly as part of the project report expectations
 - Add weekly milestones for each project?
-- Exercise 02: Have this exercise tied to the case and not the project.
-- Lecture 03: Didn’t get to do the second activity, and this is when we need to rely heavily on activities to provide project and case-specific context.
-- Do Feature Engineering before model assumptions, including log-transformations, dummy-coding, and interaction terms.
-Not as much EDA.
-- Divide assumptions into deterministic and probabilistic assumptions?
-- Figure out a way to simplify and streamline assumption evaluation.
-  Provide functions – something!
-- Compare more before and after plots when the assumptions are violated and when they are satisfied using the same tools provided.
-- Demonstrate likelihood being used for inference as the inverse of it being used for simulation as part of OLS-as-special-case-of-MLE discussion.
-- Exercise 11: Simplify or spread out to previous exercises

 ## Week 01